kmarkley/Indigo-Timed-Devices/README.md

 * **Enable Debugging**
+    * Check to log basic debugging information to the Indigo event log.

+* **Verbose Debugging**
-    * Check to log (pretty limited) debugging information to the Indigo event log.
+    * Check to log extensive debugging information to the Indigo event log.
+If 'Show Timers' is set, this will include multiple log entries every second.

 ## Activity Timer devices